Syrian elephant: Controversy

 Elephants are frequently mentioned in Hellenistic history; the Seleucid kings, who maintained numerous war elephants, reigned in Syria during that period.
 These elephants are believed to be Indian elephants (E. m. indicus), which had been acquired by the Seleucid kings during their eastern expansions; or they are believed to be a population of Indian elephants in the Middle East.
 It is attested by ancient sources such as Strabo and Polybius that Seleucid kings Seleucus I Nicator and Antiochus III the Great had large numbers of imported Indian elephants.

-Hannibal had a war elephant known as "Surus"; it has been suggested to mean "the Syrian".
+Hannibal had a war elephant known as "Surus", which may have meant "the Syrian".
 It was said by Cato to have been his best and largest elephant.
 In that case, the elephant may have been of Seleucid stock.
 If it were in fact of native Syrian stock, or an imported Indian elephant, remains subject to speculation.